tweep/nextflow-wf-example/README.md

 ==

 1)  create workflow in github.com
-     - requires to have a .nf file + nextflow.config file in root dir
+    At first, create a workflow in github; remember: a workflow requires to have a .nf file + nextflow.config file in root dir

 2) pull workflow + revision
 ```